 View our photos from the exchange (or click here for Flickr album):

-The themes that emerged over the course of the first exchange were:
+Themes that emerged over the course of the first exchange:

 - Environmental risk as the initial trigger for action